 In North Carolina, it is fairly easy to comply with the requirements.
 Primarily, you must do these things:

 - One instructor in your homeschool must have a high school education or equivalent.

 - Notify the Division of Non-Public Education (DNPE) of your intent to homeschool.

 - Keep your students’ records of yearly attendance, testing and immunizations.

-PLEASE NOTE: There are other recommendations.
-This is only a basic guideline.
 Visit NCHE’s guide on Complying with NC Homeschool Law for specific instructions.